Arunagirinathar: Early life

-Arunagirinathar was born in Senguntha Kaikolar family during the 14th century in Tiruvannamalai, a town in the Vijayanagara empire.
-His father died soon after his birth and his pious mother and sister instilled in him, their cultural and religious traditions.
-Legends claim that Arunagirinathar was attracted to the pleasures of the flesh and spent his youth in pursuing a life of debauchery.
-His sister always gave whatever she earned to make her brother happy, and he frequently visited the devadasis.
-It was said that since he was enjoying his life in dissipation, he started to suffer from leprosy and because of it people started to avoid him.
+Arunagirinathar was born as Senguntha Kaikolar family during the 14th century in Tiruvannamalai, a town in the Vijayanagara empire.
+His father died soon after his birth, and his pious mother and sister instilled in him their cultural and religious traditions.
+Legends claim that Arunagirinathar was attracted to sexual pleasures and spent his youth pursuing a life of debauchery.
+His sister always gave whatever she earned to make her brother happy, and he frequently visited brothels.
+It was said that since he was enjoying his life in dissipation, he started to suffer from leprosy and because of it, people started to avoid him.

-There came a time when his sister had no money to meet his demands for dissipation.
+There came a time when his sister had no money to meet his demands for gambling.
 Arunagirinathar said he was going to kill himself because of this.
-To prevent Arunagirinathar from committing suicide, his sister said that he should sell her in order to have money, upon hearing which Arunagirinathar realised how selfish he had been.
+To prevent Arunagirinathar from committing suicide, his sister said that he should sell her to have money, upon hearing which Arunagirinathar realised how ill-minded he had been.
 He decided to end his life, went to a temple and hit his head against the pillars and steps, begging for forgiveness.
-He considered jumping to his death from the temple tower but according to legends, the deity Murugan himself prevented him from committing suicide, cured his leprosy, showed him a path of reform and piety, initiated him to create devotional songs for the benefit of mankind.
+He considered jumping to his death from the temple tower.
+However, according to legends, the deity Murugan himself prevented him from committing suicide, cured his leprosy, forgave his acts, showed him a path of reform and piety and initiated him to create devotional songs for the benefit of mankind.

 Alternative autobiographical version

-The above story, though popular contradicts the poet's own version of his story.
-In the Tiruppukal, Manaiaval nahaikka, Arunagirinather speaks of how his wife, parents and relatives were utterly disgusted with him and ridicule from friends and others in town impelled him to try to end his life.
+The above story, though popular, contradicts the poet's own version of his story.
+In the Tiruppugazh, Manaiaval nahaikka, Arunagirinathar speaks of how his wife, parents and relatives were utterly disgusted with him, and ridicule from friends and others in town impelled him to try to end his life.
 He thanks the deity for saving him at this time.
-This not only shows that his father was alive much longer than what myths suggest but also that he was married.
+This not only suggests that his father was alive much longer than the myths indicate, but also that he was married.

 Arunagirinathar sang his first devotional song thereafter and decided to spend the rest of his life in piety, writing devotional poetry and singing in the praise of God.
 He was a devotee of Murugan and worshipped him at the sacred Vedapureeswarar temple in the town of Cheyyar.

 His fame drew the jealousy of the chief minister of the Kingdom.
 He accused Arunagirinathar of espousing false beliefs.
 The king arranged a public gathering of thousands and commanded Arunagirinathar to prove the existence of Murugan to others.
-According to Tamil Hindu tradition, it is recorded that Arunagirinathar began performing his devotional songs for Murugan and soon after, the form of child Murugan miraculously appeared before those gathered, thus saving his life.
+According to Tamil Hindu tradition, it is recorded that Arunagirinathar began performing his devotional songs for Murugan, and soon after, the form of Murugan miraculously appeared before those gathered, thus saving his life.

 Songs

-Arunagirinathar, rendered his first song 'Mutthai tharu' after the miraculous rescue from suicide, at Tiruvannamalai.
+Arunagirinathar rendered his first song 'Mutthai tharu' after the miraculous rescue from suicide, at Tiruvannamalai.
 Arunagirinathar visited temples all over South India and composed 16,000 songs - at present about 1,334 alone were found.
 His songs show the way to a life of virtue and righteousness and set the tone for a new form of worship, the musical worship.